 The night's host, Sarah Hyland, is another one who has come a long way—never thought she'd become a favourite after her rocky red carpet start at the 2012 SAG Awards (think: prom hair and overdone smoky eyes).
 Here, her hair and makeup is just gorgeous, though!
 She's got the ideal (rounded) hairline for a severe, slicked-back ponytail.
 And I love her full brows right now; they're really grown out versus just two years ago.
 I might just tidy up the few stray hairs along the top in the middle.

 More gorgeousness here, from Lucy Hale.
 I always get nervous when I see these types of hairstyles, with the loose pieces on either side...
-I think Lucy's is borderline, but on just the right side of undone (instead of "prom").
+I think Lucy's is on just the right side of undone (instead of "prom").
 Other than needing a bit of powder on the cheeks, I think her makeup is nice as well—love the tightlining around the eyes, and here's yet another false lash look that I won't complain about.
 I'm telling you, the makeup artists really stepped up their lash game here!

 Hilary Duff looks fantastic here, especially her hair.
 I know the textured lob thing has been done and done, but I think she wears this hairstyle really well—way better than most.
 Super-cute how her long bangs bend to frame her face, like curtains.